 What is measured:

-Results: These agents achieve high success rates on repetitive, rule-based tasks.
-Failures occur when page layouts change or dynamic elements appear.
-Latency is higher due to rendering and interaction layers.
-These agents are suitable for automation tasks but are sensitive to interface changes.
+Results: These agents reach high success rates on repetitive, rule-based tasks.
+Failures occur when page layouts change or dynamic elements appear, and latency is higher because of the rendering and interaction layers.
+They suit automation tasks but are sensitive to interface changes.

 Read Remote Browsers: Web Infra for AI Agents Compared, for more information.